nthallen/icosfit/README.md

 data from the [Anderson Group](https://www.arp.harvard.edu/)'s ICOS instruments.
 It has since been extended to support other optical configurations, such as Herriott Cells.

+The current version of ICOSfit is V4.0.1, released August 19, 2019.

 This archive consists of the following:
 - **icosfit:** The core ICOSfit fitting program
 - **Matlab/ICOSfit:** a suite of Matlab support utilities for working with ICOSfit and scan data